-An Anniversary Party in a formal setting follows similar lines to a Wedding Reception.
+An Anniversary Party in a formal setting follows very similar lines to an actual Wedding Reception.

 A formal reception starts with the receiving line where the Hosts and Guests of Honour would greet the guests as they enter the reception.
 If the guests of honour are elderly or cannot stand for long periods then you could arrange a place of honour where they can be seated to greet the guests.

 The reception would then proceed with other events depending upon your chosen program such as formal sit down meal or hors d’uvre etc.

 Speeches and toasts would be expected at a formal event.
 They would be given by the couple’s children (or friend), Host and a response from the Couple, generally given by the man.

 A program is a printed list of the events and prominent players in the celebration activities.

 For a formal party it is not necessary to have a program printed however if you have a number of events within the celebration it can help the flow of the party.

 The program could have a photo of the couple on their original wedding day printed upon it.

 In addition to the listing of the events the program can also contain the history of the couple’s marriage (which makes for a unique present) You could also include the couple’s children (and grandchildren) and their birth dates as a useful keepsake.

 As an alternative and if available you could include a list of the original attendees at the wedding.